2285 (JLCF) - Wellness

 -

-- Free product samples, taste tests or coupons of a product, or free samples displaying advertising of a product.
+- Free product samples, taste tests, or coupons for a product, or free

 -